emergentworks/curriculum/digital-literacy/phase-1.md

 # Phase 1 - Digital Literacy

 This is EW's Phase 1 Mentee Curriculum during the 12 weeks mentorship.
 Phase 1 consists of 3 Modules, with each module being 4 weeks.
-During the mentorship, it is expected of mentor to utilize the Phase 1 curriculum and adjust the pace of it according to their mentee's needs.
+During the mentorship, the mentor is expected to utilize the Phase 1 curriculum and adjust the pace of it according to their mentee's needs.
 In the curriculum, mentor will find hyperlinked resources that they can use.
 Mentors will also be provided with a [lesson plan template](https://docs.google.com/document/d/1zxx33pMIud3dbVyI-OS6yUb64AkhTxDSpJbNCj7lftE/edit) that can be used to structure each lesson in accordance with the curriculum.
 Program staff will be of assistance for support with lesson planning if needed.
 If a mentee is between phases, such as mentee needs a little from Phase 1 & 2, then mentor will combine parts of each of the phases to fit the mentee's needs.

 ### Mentee Starting Skill Level